Unspokenevil/hg-engine-wiki/Troubleshooting.md

 </details>

 <details>
-<summary>WSL fully crashes out when building armips</summary>
+<summary>WSL fully crashes out when building something, particularly creating swars</summary>
 <br>

-Remove the `--jobs` from the command, running just `make build_tools`.
+Remove the `-jX` from the command, running just `make`.
 It will take longer, but will take less memory, and thus won't crash WSL.
 </details>

 <details>